Housing Finance Resources

 Please note: individuals are not eligible to apply for HOPE Funds.
 This program is designed to fund developments.

-For more information on the HOPE program or application questions, please refer to the CDA Housing Finance Policy or contact the Housing Finance Program Coordinator at 651-675-4488.
+For more information on the HOPE program or application questions, please refer to the CDA Housing Finance Policy, the HOPE Policy, or contact the Housing Finance Program Manager at 651-675-4488.

 As the Loan Agreement outlines, current and past HOPE recipients are required each year to submit: